 Citizenship

-In order to be eligible for federal student aid the student must a U.S. citizen or national or one of the following eligible non-citizens:
+In order to be eligible for federal student aid the student must be a U.S. citizen or national or one of the following eligible non-citizens:

 The student is ineligible for federal student aid if they: